superKalo/super-repo/README.md

 ## :+1: Contributing
 I'm open to ideas and suggestions!
-If you want to contribute or simply you've cought a bug - you can either open an issue or clone the repository, tweak the `src/index.js` file and fire a Pull Request.
+If you want to contribute or simply you've caught a bug - you can either open an issue or clone the repository, tweak the `src/index.js` file and fire a Pull Request.

 To install the project, first make sure you have NodeJS and NPM installed.
 Preferably, the latest versions, but anything not extremely old should work too.
 Then, simply run `npm install`.